artefactual-labs/enduro/website/content/en/docs/user-manual/configuration.md

 #### `maxConcurrentWorkflowsExecutionsSize` (int)

 Sets the maximum number of concurrent workflow executions that Enduro will accept from the workflow engine.

-A good rule of thumb is to make this value 2 times the sum total of the Archivematica pipeline capacity.
+A good rule of thumb is to set this value to twice the sum of the capacities of all the configured pipelines.
+For example, if two pipelines are configured with a capacity of `5` each, the value should be `20`.

-If the total pipeline capacity is 5, then this value could be set to 10.
 E.g.: `10`

-#### `maxConcurrentSessionExecutionSize` (in)
+#### `maxConcurrentSessionExecutionSize` (int)

-Sets the maximum number of concurrenlty running (workflow engine) sessions that Enduro supports.
+Sets the maximum number of concurrently running (workflow engine) sessions that Enduro supports.
 This value governs how many concurrent SIPs are going to be processed at any given time, regardless of pipeline capacity.
-This setting can be used to trotthle from a single place how many concurrent pipelines Enduro will run.
+This setting can be used to throttle from a single place how many concurrent pipelines Enduro will run.

-We recommend to make this value directly proportinal (or higher) than the Archivematica pipeline capacity.
+We recommend setting this value to be directly proportional to (or higher than) the Archivematica pipeline capacity.

 E.g.: `5`